 Even with others also exploring the beach, there’s something serene and peaceful about this spot – ideal for curling up with a book or wading through the waves looking for sea glass and sand dollars.
-Kettle Cove State park isn’t full of big sandy beaches, wilderness hiking, or the rocky lighthouse shorelines that Maine’s so famous for – instead, it’s a tiny piece of each of those elements – without having to drive far to find it.
+Kettle Cove State Park isn’t full of big sandy beaches, wilderness hiking, or the rocky lighthouse shorelines that Maine is so famous for – instead, it’s a tiny piece of each of those elements – without having to drive far to find it.

 Kettle Cove State Park is a true hidden gem that offers a unique blend of natural beauty, privacy, and coastal charm.
 With its scenic trails, convenient parking (although it can fill up quickly), and proximity to other state parks like Crescent Beach State Park and Two Lights State Park, it’s an ideal destination for a day of outdoor exploration.
 Whether you’re seeking a peaceful beach experience, a leisurely stroll along the trails, or breathtaking ocean views, Kettle Cove State Park provides it all.
 The somehow private and secluded feel of the park contradicts its status as a state park, making it an even more special destination.